Galatians 5:19-24 (KJV)

 The majority of people practicing witchcraft, however — whether black or white magic, or Christian or non-Christian witchcraft — eventually reap serious consequences in this lifetime as the fruit of the unholy spirits become evident in their lives.
 But if any negative effects are felt, they are often mistakenly passed off as a demonic attack because they are doing what is right.
 Or they are ignored as being something that, while scary, is normal because it “happens to everyone.”

 For instance, one common problem people experience is “sleep paralysis,” and although this is usually ignored or excused away somehow, this can be one indication that the individual or their family is operating out of a spirit of witchcraft, either purposefully or unintentionally, or has somehow been infected by a spirit of witchcraft, perhaps without even knowing (such as generational ties that were never repented of and broken).
-The same can be true of night terrors, and although there can be other reasons why night terrors are occurring (such as unresolved trauma), this kind of demonic harassment can sometimes occur because the person or their family is operating under a spirit of witchcraft.4
+The same can be true of night terrors, and although there can be other reasons why night terrors are occurring (such as unresolved trauma), this kind of harassment can sometimes originate from the demonic, and occurs because the person or their family is operating under a spirit of witchcraft.4

 ■ Subtractions and Transferences